artscoop/pandas-config/README.md

 ## Configuration File Structure

 The configuration file must follow the standard INI format:

 - Sections define pandas option groups (e.g., `[display]`)
 - Values must be valid Python literals
 - Subsections use dot as separator (e.g., `[display.html]`)

+See the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.describe_option.html#pandas-describe-option) for more details.

 ## Dependencies

 - pandas
-- Python 3.x
+- Python 3.10+

 ## Notes

-- Values in the configuration file must be valid Python literals (evaluated using `ast.literal_eval()`)
+- Values in the configuration file **must be valid Python literals** (evaluated using `ast.literal_eval()`)
 - The default configuration file is `.pandas.ini` in the current directory
-- If no file is found at the specified location, no error will be raised
+- If no file is found at the specified location, no error will be raised and the default configuration will be used

 ## Contributing